Menu

 Dr. Barbara Cohn, Director and Senior Research Scientist at PHI’s Child Health and Development Studies is featured in Out of Plain Sight, a new documentary film exploring the short- and long-term health impacts of DDT exposure on humans and the environment.

-The film follows LA Times environmental journalist and Pulitzer Prize-finalist, Roseanna Xia, on a captivating journey as she searches to determine the health and environmental impacts of DDT, a toxic chemical commonly used as a pesticide in the 1960s.
+The film follows LA Times environmental journalist and Pulitzer Prize-finalist, Roseanna Xia, on a captivating journey as she searches to determine the health and environmental impacts of DDT—a toxic chemical commonly used as a pesticide beginning in the 1940s and later banned in the U.S. in 1972 due to rising evidence of its health threats to wildlife and humans.
 In 2020, Xia broke the story that as many as half a million barrels of toxic waste had been quietly dumped into the ocean decades ago, just off the coast of Los Angeles.

-Dr. Cohn is the director of PHI’s Child Health and Development Studies (CHDS), which investigates how health and disease are passed on between generations—not only genetically, but also through social, personal, and environmental surroundings.
-In the film, Dr. Cohn underscores the alarming reality that DDT and other forever chemicals will stay in our environment for the long-term, posing health threats to current and future generations.
+Dr. Cohn is the director of PHI’s Child Health and Development Studies (CHDS), which investigates how health and disease are passed on between generations—not only genetically, but also through social, personal and environmental surroundings.
+In the film, Dr. Cohn underscores the alarming reality that chemicals like DDT will stay in our environment for the long-term, posing health threats to humans and entire ecosystems for generations.

 Barbara Cohn

-This is another interpretation of what another forever chemical means, right?
-When people use that term they often think that forever means that it just sits in the environment and it never goes away.
+This is another interpretation of what 'forever chemical' means, right?
+When people use that term, they often think that forever means that it just sits in the environment and it never goes away.
 Well, the impact may be forever too.
 Barbara Cohn, PhD, MPH, AB

 Director and Senior Research Scientist, Child Health and Development Studies, Public Health Institute